 There are only about 200 to 300 muscles that anyone, even a massage therapist, might actually be interested in knowing about.
 When most people ask how many muscles are in the human body, they mean the serious bone-movers — muscles that do real work, muscles like pecs, delts, lats, traps, glutes, biceps and triceps, hams and quads … and let’s not forget the cloits and dloits.4 I never will.

 There are maybe another hundred muscles if you include the fiddly little muscles of the hands and feet, and the major face muscles.
 In school, I had to learn the Latin for all them!

-No, really, how many are there?
+No, really, how many muscles are there?

-But believe it or not, although that’s all of the muscles you can count, that’s still not all of the muscle, not even close.
+But believe it or not, although that’s all of the muscles you can count, that’s still not all of the muscle — not even close.

 Muscles comes in three types:

-If you include smooth muscle — the muscle of the organs — it becomes impossible to count.
-Smooth muscle blends with other smooth muscle, and exists at every scale from microscopic to large.
-You have single cells of smooth muscle wrapped around capillaries, and you have organs like your stomach that are wrapped completely in three thick layers of smooth muscle.
+If we include smooth muscle in our census, the job becomes truly impossible.
+Smooth muscle is the muscle of organs, the muscle that does the work of the autonomic nervous system, squeezing and squishing stuff in tubes mostly, but also raising hairs, focusing eyes, raising hairs,6 and pushing out babies.7 Smooth muscle blends with other smooth muscle, and exists at every scale from microscopic.
+You have single cells of smooth muscle wrapped around all but the tiniest of blood vessels,8 and you have organs like your stomach that are wrapped completely in three thick layers of smooth muscle.

-Well, this is how I calculate it.
+This is how I calculate it.
 We have …

 - several million hair-raising muscles